sukumardhoni/reciflix-ionic/readme.md

 -- explore to use localstorage to add favourites etc when not authenticated also

-9.optimize the images using gimp etc..
-(Venkat)
+9. X: optimize the images using gimp etc..

 10. offline access of the application (Venkat)